This blog may contain affiliate links. Read our disclosure policy for more info.

 The Valley of the 5 Lakes is definitely one of the best things to do in Jasper, so even if you don’t get time now, make sure to make time later and come back to check it out!

-Hop tip: If you’re traveling from Jasper to Lake Louise/Banff along the Icefields Parkway then be sure to get an early start if you want to hike the Valley of the 5 Lakes.
+Hop tip: If you’re driving from Jasper to Banff along the Icefields Parkway then be sure to get an early start if you want to hike the Valley of the 5 Lakes.
 Not only will this give you enough time to see the rest of the attractions along the Icefields Parkway, but you’ll also get the trail almost all to yourself!

 Icefields Parkway Itinerary Tips and Important Info